Kartika Airlines

 Kartika Airlines was an airline based in Jakarta, Indonesia.
 It operated domestic services from Jakarta.
 Its main base was Soekarno-Hatta International Airport, Jakarta.
-Kartika Airlines is listed in category 2 by Indonesian Civil Aviation Authority for airline safety quality.
+Kartika Airlines was listed in category 2 by Indonesian Civil Aviation Authority for airline safety quality.

 History

 The airline was established in 2001 and started operations on 15 May 2001.
-It is wholly owned by PT Truba.
+It was wholly owned by PT Truba.
 The airline was grounded in November 2004 and resumed services on 15 June 2005, before finally ceasing operations in 2010.
-Kartika Airlines was among the Indonesian carriers blacklisted by the European Union Civil Aviation Authority.
+Kartika Airlines was among the Indonesian carriers blacklisted by the European Union.

 Destinations

+Before its shutdown, Kartika Airlines flew to the following destinations: